Breaking Down Some of Google’s Toughest Interview Questions

 #7 on the page: A coin was flipped 1000 times and there were 560 heads.
 Do you think the coin is biased?–Quantitative Analyst, September 2015

-- Personal answer should be provided here, but it is really quite logical.
+- A personal answer should be provided here, but it is really quite logical

 - Theoretically, there is no material object that is ultimately and truly perfect.
-That said, a coin is a material object and can express a bias.
-However, given any off size, shape shift, or weight loss could change the flip rate.
+That said, a coin is a material object and can’t express a bias.
+However, given any off size, shapeshift, or weight loss could change the flip rate.
 However, no matter how you look at it, there are two probable answers, heads or tails, 50/50 chance each time, but something that you cannot control.
-However, do not take the 50/50 to literally, the odds of you flipping a coin 100 times or 1000 times and splitting the heads and tails 50-50 or 500-500 is highly improbable!
+However, do not take the 50/50 to literally, the odds of you flipping a coin 100 times or 1000 times and splitting the heads and tails 50-50 or 500-500 perfectly is likly improbable!

 #9 on the page: Name a prank you would pull on x manager if you were hired.–Google Applications Support Engineer, June 2014